scottperham/hack-and-chat/_posts/2022-03-30-teams-proactive-messaging.md

 author: scott
 ---

-Sending a proactive notifiction seems more complicated than it really is.
+Sending a proactive notification seems more complicated than it really is.

 More and more of us are spending our days working in Microsoft Teams and with the [announcement that it's now reached a whopping 270 million monthly active users](https://twitter.com/fxshaw/status/1486107743320612867), we're seeing loads more high quality apps being published to the store... the most common feature we see of these apps is the ability to send a notification to a user.